HeavenlyCloudz/DetectED-Molecule-Explorer/README.md

 # 🧬 DetectED Molecule Explorer

-An interactive cheminformatics teaching app built with **RDKit** and **Streamlit** for **DetectED Labs**, an extension of DetectED.
+An interactive cheminformatics teaching app built with **RDKit** and **Gradio** for **DetectED Labs**, an extension of DetectED.
 Our goal is to make early disease detection and AI education accessible, this time through hands-on molecular exploration!

 ---